 ~taken from Dramafever

 I have never felt the need to write a review for a show…until now.
 I don’t often mention my love of Kpop and Korean culture, but it is something I have been a fan of for almost a decade now.
+In fact, I have been a fan of Asain culture for as long as I can remember.

 When it comes to Asian dramas, I tend to stick to the lighter, fluffier romantic comedies.
 I use dramas as a way to get away from the stress of the world so the shows I do watch don’t require a lot of thought nor do I become emotionally invested.
 I had been on the fence about watching When a Snail Falls in Love but when my fiance saw a commercial for it and said it looked good, I decided to watch it with him.